proudloyaltier/timedia/README.md

 # TiTanium
-A new browser developed by TiMedia.
+Source code for a new browser developed by TiMedia.